monk-io/docs/docs/lifecycle/running-templates-cluster.md

     monk run -t mytag mongodb/mongodb

-The `-t` flag tells Monk to only pick cluster members with `mytag` tag.
+The `-t` flag tells MonkOS to only pick cluster members with `mytag` tag.
 Tags are specified when [growing the cluster](./cluster-create-1.md).

 :::note

-Monk makes all runnables stick to the node they were ran on initially.
+MonkOS makes all runnables stick to the node they were ran on initially.
 If you have been running mongodb/mongodb on your local machine it will always go to your local machine.

 In order to un-stick the workload use the `--force-move` flag like this: